Does sweet potato help with hot flashes during perimenopause?

 Tracking hot flashes

 Note the timing of hot flashes relative to meals, caffeine, alcohol, spicy foods, and emotional stress.
 Identifying personal dietary triggers is often more impactful than adding specific beneficial foods.
-Common dietary triggers include caffeine, alcohol, and high-GI carbohydrates.
+Four to six weeks of consistent tracking often reveals patterns that are not obvious day to day.

 When to see a doctor